13+ data-driven LinkedIn tactics for B2B marketers and founders

 Source: Rival IQ Benchmarks, 2025

 Do this: Launch a weekly branded content series and use slides for deep dives.
+Set up a routine that’s focused on engagement and is sustainable, even if that means reducing your posting frequency.

-12. Design Everything for Mobile
+12. Design everything for mobile

 Over 60% of LinkedIn traffic is mobile.
+Ensure your format is optimized for both mobile and desktop where possible.

 Do this: Use the 9:16 format, high-contrast overlays, 40pt+ fonts, and progress bars.